 - Cream Cheese: Since the cream cheese is only mixed with a little sugar and vanilla, make sure you are using quality cream cheese that tastes good.
-I love full fat Philadelphia brand brick-style cream cheese for this dish.
+I use and love full fat Philadelphia brand brick-style cream cheese for this dish.

 - Half Recipe: This recipe can easily be halved in an 8 or 9-inch baking pan.
 The bake time will be slightly shorter, around 30-35 minutes.

-Keywords: overnight french toast casserole, french toast casserole
+Keywords: overnight french toast casserole, cream cheese french toast casserole